 Broca’s aphasia is also referred to as nonfluent or expressive aphasia.
 This type of aphasia can be very frustrating, as a person with Broca’s aphasia knows what he or she wants to say, but is unable to accurately produce the correct word or sentence.
 Expressing language in the form of speech and writing will be severely reduced.
 The person may be limited to short “telegraphic” statements, with words like “is” or “the” left out.

 Persons diagnosed with Wernicke’s aphasia are unaware that the words they are producing are incorrect and nonsensical.
 He or she may have severe comprehension difficulties and be unable to grasp the meaning of spoken words, yet may be able to produce fluent and connected speech.
 Reading and writing are often severely impaired as well.

 Global aphasia, as the name suggests, refers to widespread impairment.
 This is the most severe form of aphasia and usually occurs immediately after a stroke in patients who have experienced extensive damage to the brain’s language area.
 A person with global aphasia loses almost all language function and has great difficulty understanding as well as forming words and sentences.
 People who are suffering from global aphasia may only be able to produce a few recognizable words, understand little or no spoken speech, and be unable to read or write.

-Primary progressive aphasia is a rare degenerative brain and nervous system disorder that causes speaking and language skills to decline over time.
+Primary progressive aphasia, a sub-type of frontotemporal dementia, is a rare degenerative brain and nervous system disorder that causes speaking and language skills to decline over time.
 A person becoming symptomatic with primary progressive aphasia may have trouble naming objects or may misuse word endings, verb tenses, conjunctions, and pronouns.
 Unlike actual aphasia, which is the result of brain damage, primary progressive aphasia is a progressive type of dementia.